Modelling Sovereign Credit Ratings: Evaluating the Accuracy and Driving Factors using Machine Learning Techniques: Abstract

 \section{Abstract}

 Sovereign credit ratings summarize the creditworthiness of countries.
 These ratings have a large influence on the economy and the yields at which governments can issue new debt.
-This paper investigates the use of a Multilayer Perceptron (MLP), Classification and Regression Trees (CART), and an Ordered Logit (OL) model for the prediction of sovereign credit ratings.
-We show that MLP is best suited for predicting sovereign credit ratings, with an accuracy of 68\%, followed by CART (59\%) and OL (33\%).
-Investigation of the determining factors shows that roughly the same explanatory variables are important in all models, with regulatory quality, GDP per capita and unemployment rate as common important variables.
-Consistent with economic theory, a higher regulatory quality and/or GDP per capita are associated with a higher credit rating, while a higher unemployment rate is associated with a lower credit rating.
+This paper investigates the use of a Multilayer Perceptron (MLP), Classification and Regression Trees (CART), Support Vector Machines (SVM), Naïve Bayes (NB), and an Ordered Logit (OL) model for the prediction of sovereign credit ratings.
+We show that MLP is best suited for predicting sovereign credit ratings, with a random cross-validated accuracy of 68\%, followed by CART (59\%), SVM (41\%), NB (38\%), and OL (33\%).
+Investigation of the determining factors shows that there is some heterogeneity in the important variables across the models.
+However, the two models with the highest out-of-sample predictive accuracy, MLP and CART, show a lot of similarities in the influential variables, with regulatory quality, and GDP per capita as common important variables.
+Consistent with economic theory, a higher regulatory quality and/or GDP per capita are associated with a higher credit rating.

 \textit{Keywords:} Sovereign Credit Ratings; Machine Learning; Determining factors; Ordered Logit

 \textit{JEL classification:} G12, C32.

 \onehalfspacing {\arabic{footnote}}